 Broadcasting gives a particular node the ability to transmit a data packet to all nodes on the network simultaneously.
 ID zero is reserved for this feature and no node on the network can be assigned ID zero.
 To broadcast a message, the transmitting node's processor simply loads the RAM buffer with the data packet and sets the DID equal to zero.
-FIGURE 5-3: on page 17 illustrates the position of each byte in the packet with the DID residing at address 0X01 or 1 Hex of the current page selected in the "Enable Transmit from Page fnn" command.
-Each individual node has the ability to ignore broadcast messages by setting the most significant bit of the "Enable Receive to Page fnn" command to a logic "0".
+Figure 5-8 illustrates the position of each byte in the packet with the DID residing at address 0X01 or 1 Hex of the current page selected in the "Enable Transmit from Page fnn" command.
+Each individual node has the ability to ignore broadcast messages by setting the most significant bit of the "Enable Receive to Page fnn" command (see Table 6-5) to a logic "0".